saccharineboi/Hades/README.md

 ![Generated chess board](/assets/example_board.png)

-`KV.py` visualizes the predictions made by the models, e.g. see the image below:
+`KV.py` visualizes the predictions made by the models, e.g. the below figure shows `model-alpha`'s predictions for the white knight on G1, correctly predicting the legal squares that the knight can move to.

 ![Visualization of one of the predictions made by KV.py](/assets/example_pred_vis.png)